Minokis/MPI-Quicksort-Recursive/README.md

 Input data:
 Text file with int numbers, separated with space.

-NB:
+(There is a sample file with 100 random int numbers in a repo.
+You may use it to test the program.)

+NOTE:
 This algorithm is not very effective.
+There is a report.excel, which shows how quick the algorithm is on different samples.
+As you can see, it is not very rewarding to write a parallel quicksort this way.
-The code is written mostly in educational purposes.
+The code is written mostly in educational purposes by a programming noob.
 If you are interested in a better realization of parallel quicksort, take a look at MPI-Quicksort-Hypercubes project.

 A simplified scheme of a program: